The Gardemau Charities

 Some years ago, the Trustees sold their last substantial piece of land in Coddenham, the New Close Plantation behind the Coddenham Centre, together with land adjacent to Mary Day Close, to another local charity, the Day Foundation.
 The Day Foundation has used some of this land for additional homes as part of the Haysel House complex, and maintains the Plantation for conservation and public recreation.

 The charities still own the old village lock up (in School Road, opposite the junction with Blacksmith’s Lane) and a piece of land behind it.
-These are rented out to provide further useful income for the charities.
+These have been rented out to provide further useful income for the charities, but are currently vacant.
 The Church Charity also owns a meadow adjacent to Gosbeck Church (part of the same benefice as Coddenham) which is leased to Gosbeck PCC.

 After a long and complex legal process lasting nearly 10 years, the Gardemau Trustees were able to use the substantial proceeds of the sale of the old Village Hall, in Church Road (now Gardemau Lodge) to assist the Parish Council in funding its replacement, now the Coddenham Centre.